-- Invoice recipient email: The contact email should be the main invoice mailbox, preferably not a personal email (e.g. firstname.lastname@example.org)
+- Invoice recipient email: The contact email should be the main invoice mailbox of the department responsible for paying the invoices, preferably not a personal email (e.g. email@example.com rather than firstname.lastname@example.org)

-Note: Billing entities in China and Russia need to be entered in Chinese or Russian.
+Note: Billing entity information for China and Russia must be entered in local language.
 For China, bank information should also be included.
-For Brazil, the Federal tax ID or a State tax ID is a mandatory field of information to be provided
+For Brazil, the Federal tax ID or a State tax ID are mandatory fields.

 Tip: Should you wish to upload several billing entities at the same time, we can provide you with a template to collect the information needed.

 For billing entities used for credit card orders, it is important that the information matches the billing information on record with the credit card company to avoid delays with order processing.

 2. Linking a Billing Entity to a Group

 Each new billing entity added in the system should be connected to a Group otherwise, users will not see it in the checkout flow.

 - Find the group(s) for which this billing entity is relevant